-- Teachers will take account of the pupils' needs and adjust their planning accordingly - Support will be provided by Inclusion staff - Parents may be asked to seek support/educational programmes outside school or to contribute financially if pupil requires a resource which will be unique to them - Staff, parents and pupils will work collaboratively - A Pupil Profile may be developed with the teacher, pupil, and parent to coordinate the support offered from all parties - An Individual Educational Plan (IEP) may be developed with the teacher, pupil, and parent to coordinate their support package and set measurable targets to achieve at school and at home
+- A Pupil Profile, developed with the teacher, pupil and parent to coordinate the support offered from all parties - An Individual Educational Plan (IEP) developed with the teacher, pupil and parent to coordinate their support package and set measurable targets to achieve at school and at home

-Wave 3 - Highly personalised and intensive Intervention
+Wave 3 - Highly personalised and specialist provision

-The Inclusion Department will identify and support pupils who require intensive daily support to make progress towards highly personalised targets will receive support from the classroom teachers, the Inclusion Team, and Individual Learning Assistants.
+The Inclusion department will identify and support pupils who require intensive daily support to make progress towards highly personalised targets.
+These pupils will receive support from classroom teachers, the Inclusion team and where necessary, ILSAs.
 Every effort will be made to achieve suitable academic challenge, teach independence and coping strategies so that the need for support reduces over time.
-Pupils receiving Wave 3 support may have Additional Educational Needs (AEN), may be Students of Determination (SoD), may be learning English as an Additional Language (EAL) or may be on the Gifted, Talented, More and Exceptionally Able register.

-Services take place daily intensive or are delivered by specialist support beyond the College provision (e.g., Occupational Therapy (OT), Speech and Language Therapy (S<), or an Individual Learning Support Assistant (ILSA).
-External services must be arranged and funded by parents should a learning support assistant (1:1) or similar resource be required, a job description and suitable remuneration will be discussed with parents before proceeding.
-Individual Learning Assistants (ILSAs) will be line managed by the Head of Inclusion or Primary SENCO and held to all BCD professional standards and the need for this resource will be reviewed termly.
+Some services may be delivered by specialist support beyond the College provision e.g., Occupational Therapy (OT), Speech and Language Therapy (S<) or an Individual Learning Support Assistant (ILSA).
+External services must be arranged and funded by parents.
+Should an ILSA or similar resource be required, a job description and suitable remuneration will be discussed with parents before proceeding.
+ILSAs will be line managed by the Head of Inclusion or SENCO and held to all BCD professional standards.
+The need for this resource will be reviewed termly.